A few specifics

 The malicious threat

 According to Davius, the danger to our country may be growing.
 Externally, two violent dictatorships have effectively revived Cold-War rivalries.
 In Europe, one has launched a murderous war.
 The other dictatorship threatens to do the same in Asia.
 At home, guns and violence are more than ever a part of our daily and political lives.
-Meanwhile, we struggle to move clear of the recent pandemic while confronting unusually monetary inflation.
+Meanwhile, we struggle to move clear of the recent pandemic while confronting unusually high monetary inflation.